 Special Topics: 6 ECTS credits.
 The course content varies as the opportunity to obtain a guest instructor to present an area of specialization is available.
 The specific title and course description will be provided when the course offering is made available for registration.
+Prerequisite(s): Prerequisites to be determined by the instructor based upon the course being taught.

 Organizational Psychology: 6 ECTS credits.
 This course is an introduction to modern efforts to improve human performance in industrial organizations and society.
 Students survey basic behavioral science research and thinking as they contribute to industrial and organizational psychology, including worker attitudes and theories of motivation, organizational structure and communication, theories of leadership and decision-making, conflict resolution, and methods of personnel selection and appraisal.
 One credit of this 6 ECTS course will consist of a research project, which will be supervised by the course instructor.
 The purpose of this project is to increase students' ability to understand and utilize research methods that are relevant to the content of the course.
-Prerequisite(s): PSY 122

 Clinical Psychology: 6 ECTS credits.
 The primary objective of this course is to provide students with a broad overview of the field of clinical psychology.
 The course will include an overview of the main models of clinical psychology: the psychodynamic, cognitive-behavioral, humanistic, and integrative approaches to psychotherapy.
 Students will be introduced to the clinical interview as an important assessment data source, and will learn basic clinical interviewing skills.

 Clinical subspecialities such as child psychology, neuropsychology, and forensic psychology will be reviewed.
 In addition, cultural competence and religion/spirituality issues will be addressed.
-Prerequisite(s): PSY 122.
-PSY 303.
-PSY 309.
-PSY 370
+Prerequisite(s): PSY 122, PSY 303, PSY 309, PSY 370